-Checklist - Application for Householder Application Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
-Failure to submit sufficient information with your application may result in your application being deemed invalid.
-The planning authority will not start processing your application until it is valid. a) Have you provided a writte en description of the development to which it relates?.
-Yes 🗌 No b) Have you provided the pos has no postal address, a desc stal address of the land to which the development relates, or if the land in question cription of the location of the land? ⊠ Yes □ No c) Have you provided the nan applicant, the name and addr ne and address of the applicant and, where an agent is acting on behalf of the ress of that agent.? ⊠ Yes □ No d) Have you provided a locati land in relation to the locality and be drawn to an identified on plan sufficient to identify the land to which it relates showing the situation of the and in particular in relation to neighbouring land? .
+Checklist - Application for Householder Application in support of your application. o complete the following checklist in order to ensure that you have provided all the .
+Failure to submit sufficient information with your application may result in your apy will not start processing your application until it is valid. a) Have you provided a writte en description of the development to which it relates?.
+Yes 🗌 No b) Have you provided the pos has no postal address, a desc stal address of the land to which the development relates, or if the land in question cription of the location of the land?
+X Yes ☐ No c) Have you provided the nan applicant, the name and addr ne and address of the applicant and, where an agent is acting on behalf of the ress of that agent.? ⊠ Yes □ No d) Have you provided a locati land in relation to the locality and be drawn to an identified ion plan sufficient to identify the land to which it relates showing the situation of the and in particular in relation to neighbouring land? .
 This should have a north poin scale. e⊠ Yes □ No t e) Have you provided a certifi icate of ownership?
-X Yes ☐ No f) Have you provided the fee payable under the Fees Regulations? 🗵 Yes 🗌 No g) Have you provided any oth ner plans as necessary?
+X Yes ☐ No f) Have you provided the fee payable under the Fees Regulations?
+X Yes No g) Have you provided any oth ner plans as necessary?
 Yes 🗌 No Continued on the next page A copy of the other plans and (two must be selected). drawings or information necessary to describe the proposals You can attach these electron nic documents later in the process.
-X Existing and Proposed e Existing and Proposed elevations.
-X Existing and proposed flo 🗵 Existing and proposed floor plans.
+X Existing and Proposed e levations.
+X Existing and proposed flo oor plans.
 X Cross sections.
 Site layout plan/Block pla ans (including access).
 Roof plan. ☒ Photographs and/or pho tomontages.
 T nple a tree survey or habitat survey may be needed.
-In some instances you about the structural condition of the existing house or outbuilding. ☐ Yes ☒ No A Supporting Statement - you may wish to provide additional background information or justification for your Proposal.
-This can be helpful and you should provide this in a single statement.
-This can be combined with a Design Statement if required.
-You must submit a fee with your application.
-Your application will not be able to be validated until the appropriate fee has been Received by the planning authority.
-Declare - For H ouseholder Application I, the applicant/agent certify that this is an application for planning permission as described in this form and the accompanying Plans/drawings and additional information.
-Declaration Name: Declaration Name: Mr nicholas john hobson Declaration Date: 20/07/2021
+In some instances you about the structural condition of the existing house or outbuilding. ☐ Yes ☒ No u may wish to provide additional background information or justification for your and you should provide this in a single statement.
+This can be combined with a X Yes □ No You must submit a fee with yo Received by the planning aut our application.
+Your application will not be able to be validated until the appropria hority. te fee has been Declare - For H ouseholder Application I, the applicant/agent certify the Plans/drawings and additional hat this is an application for planning permission as described in this form and the Il information. accompanying Declaration Name: Mr nicholas john hobson Declaration Date: 20/07/2021